When Your Girl is a Grinch

 It’s tempting to ignore the clock and let loose over holiday break, but when your girl has a big deadline coming up, it’s important to build in time for her to study or complete a project.
 Help her map out what she needs to accomplish by the time classes start back up again, and then spread it out over the days she has off so she can both celebrate the joys of the season and make sure she makes the grade.
 Additionally, try to limit her school working to a certain area of your home so that she can have a bit of separation between her academic responsibilities and the rest of her life.

 This year has been...a lot.
 Navigating a new reality and trying to keep spirits bright at the same time can be flat-out exhausting.

 The Fix: Bring Back Bedtime and Breakfast

 Sticking to a fixed bedtime (or at least not straying too far from it) will help your girl stay energized and more upbeat.
-And if you know there’s an unavoidable late night on the horizon, prep for it with an afternoon nap.
+And short naps can help, too..
 Admit it—you could use an extra hour or two of sleep, too!
 Balance the random (and probably inevitable) sugar cookie or candy treat by starting days off energizing with something healthy and filling with whole grains and protein.
 Instant oatmeal or a piece of toast with nut butter are quick to prepare, and can make all the difference in her day.